Lancaster County License Hearing Guide

 What It Is

-- Decide if License Suspension is Warranted: The purpose of the hearing is to determine whether the SCDMV has sufficient evidence to suspend your license based on your DUI arrest.
+- Decide if license suspension is warranted: The purpose of the ALR hearing is to determine whether the SCDMV has sufficient evidence to justify suspending your license.

-- Lower Burden of Proof than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The SCDMV only needs to show "preponderance of the evidence" (more likely than not) that the suspension is justified, whereas a criminal court requires "proof beyond a reasonable doubt" for a conviction.
+- Lower burden of proof than criminal trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The SCDMV only needs to show by a preponderance of the evidence (more likely than not) that the suspension is warranted.

 How to Prepare